Head coach Mark Stevenson leads the EAGL champion Wolfpack to its 25th NCAA appearance

-Last season, NC State returned to the NCAA Regionals for the ninth-straight year on the momentum built by a season spent occupying the national ranks.
+NC State returned to the NCAA Regionals for the ninth-straight year in 2011 on the momentum built by a season spent occupying the national ranks.
 The Wolfpack opened the season ranked 10th by Troester.com and remained in the top-25 of the national rankings for seven of 11 weeks.
-Freshman Stephanie Ouellette qualified for the NCAA Championship for her sixth place all-around finish at the Athens Regional.
-The Pack saw six gymnasts capture All-EAGL First Team honors and ten EAGL All-Academic mentions, including senior Brittany Vontz who earned the ACC Post-Graduate Scholarship and the EAGL Scholar Athlete of the Year award.
+Freshman Stephanie Ouellette qualified for the NCAA Championship with her sixth place all-around finish at the Athens Regional.
+The Pack had six gymnasts capture All-EAGL First Team honors and 10 EAGL All-Academic mentions, including senior Brittany Vontz who earned the ACC Post-Graduate Scholarship and the EAGL Scholar Athlete of the Year award.

 The 2009 season saw Stevenson's fifth conference championship and fourth EAGL title.
-In addition, all-everything standout Taylor Seaman won the floor at the NCAA Regionals to advance to the NCAA Championships.
-She was the only gymnast in EAGL to be named first-team all-league on all four individual events and the all-around.
+In addition, all-around standout Taylor Seaman won the title on floor exercise at the NCAA Regionals to advance to the NCAA Championships.
+She was the only gymnast in the EAGL to be named first-team all-league on all four individual events and the all-around.

 His 2008 team posted a 24-8 record and had all four of the events rank in the top-27 nationally, including the nation's 15th-best floor average.
-The 2008 Wolfpack led EAGL in vault, beam, floor and average team score, and was second in bars.
+The 2008 Wolfpack led EAGL on vault, beam, floor and average team score and was second on bars.